 Image from GDS flickr: https://www.flickr.com/photos/gdsteam/14060957152

 That way, the team has access to it whenever they are working.

 Further, people who are not part of that team may also see the team’s manifesto.
 This allows them to better understand the values of the team.
 It also helps them figure out how they might collaborate more effectively with the group.

-If the team is distributed, the team charter can be accessible by getting a special place as part of their process management tool.
-Alternatively, it can act as a desktop wallpaper (yes, we’ve seen these!) or simply be kept in each individual’s work area as a post-it.
+If the team is distributed, the team charter can be accessible by getting a special place in the process management tool.
+Alternatively, it can act as a desktop wallpaper (yes, these exist!) or simply be kept in each individual’s work area as a post-it.
 Keeping the elements of the charter top of mind for team members is essential.